Manu343726/Turbo/README.md

 So an expression could be:
   1. A simple value (Like `int`).
   2. A *parametrized-expression*: A parametrized expression is just an expression composed from a set of components.
 Because this is a template meta-programming library, the way to build expressions is through templates.
 So a parametrized expressions refers to any kind of template.
   3. A *functional expression*: This is a type of parametrized expression designed to return a value from a set of parameters.
 That is, a function.
-This library assumes that any expression with a `result` type member is a function.
+This library assumes that any expression with a `type` type member is a function.

 ``` cpp